 Abbott and Costello in the Foreign Legion (1950) starring Bud Abbott, Lou Costello

-In Abbott and Costello in the Foreign Legion Bud Jones (Bud Abbott) and Lou Hotchkiss (Lou Costello) are wrestling promoters whose star attraction, Abdullah, skips town to return to his home in Arabia.
-While scouring the desert in search of Abdullah, Bud and and Lou inadvertently purchase slave girl Nicole Dupre, and with equal inadvertence join the Foreign Legion.
+In Abbott and Costello in the Foreign Legion Bud Jones (Bud Abbott) and Lou Hotchkiss (Lou Costello) are wrestling promoters.
+Their star attraction, Abdullah, skips town to return to his home in Arabia.
+While scouring the desert in search of Abdullah, Bud and and Lou inadvertently purchase slave girl Nicole Dupre.
+With equal inadvertence, they join the Foreign Legion.
 In their own bumbling, inept fashion, our heroes manage to foil a desert uprising fomented by Shiek Hamud El Khalid and traitorous Legion Sergeant Axmann (Walter Slezak).

 Quotes from Abbott and Costello in the Foreign Legion